~ Back to Top

 For any grant, including the PELL Grant, work study and student loans, you need to complete the Free Application for Federal Student Aid (FAFSA).
 You should also be prepared to provide WC with copies of various documents, if requested.
-For student loans, you must also complete additional forms, including a Master Promissory Note and Entrance Loan Counseling.
+For student loans, you must also complete additional forms, a Master Promissory Note and Entrance Loan Counseling.
 (Federal Student Aid, Student Loans) Some of the required forms are available at our website www.wc.edu/financial-aid-forms.
 Some may be electronically submitted at WC Aid Verification.

 I have been attending another college and want to transfer to Weatherford College.

 When you completed the FAFSA application and you did not add WC as one of the schools to receive a copy of FAFSA application, then you need to login to the www.fafsa.ed.gov website and make a correction and ADD WC in the school section.
 Once you make this correction, we should receive the application within 7-10 days or so.
-At that time, we will process the application and notify you by your WC student email or the email included on your FAFSA of any further documentation that we may need such as copy of previous years tax returns, w-2 forms, and verification worksheets, etc.
+At that time, we will process the application and notify you by your WC student email or the email included on your FAFSA of any further documentation that we may need such as tax return transcripts, w-2 forms, verification worksheets, etc.